BiancaTaisePommerening/PyBer_Analysis/README.md

 Urban cities have the highest amount of ride-share trips and consequently more drivers, which results in the largest amount of transactions happening there compared to Suburban and Rural cities.

 This can be interpreted by: the more dense and concentrated a city is, the highest demand and lower price it has.
-Where the more disparsed a city is, the demand is lower and price is high.
+Where the more dispersed a city is, the demand is lower and price is high.

 ## Summary